oracle/learning-library/enterprise-manageability-library/enterprise_manager/intro/intro.md

 - Data Masking and Subsetting Pack
 - Real Application Testing

-Short summary of other non DB packs .........

 In addition to Oracle database management packs, Oracle Enterprise Manager also features packs covering the following:
 - Middleware Management
 - Applications and Services Management
 - System Monitoring Plug-ins for Non-Oracle Database
 - System Monitoring Plug-ins for Non-Oracle Middleware

 ## Other Key EM topics